mfreema5/Thesis/Spring-2015/restructure/snapshots/snapshot-13-Apr-15.md

 The value of the research done by individuals is used by institutions as part of the process of allocating resources to that individual; those resources being salary, job title, tenure, use of facilities, etc.  Similarly, the aggregate value of all the research coming from a research institution is sometimes used by funding institutions as part of the process of allocating resources.

 Traditionally, the process of evaluating the value of research has largely depended on bibliometric methods, such as citation counts or journal impact factors.
-However, there are many criticisms of the accuracy, or even the appropriateness, of these various bibliometrics, when used for valuing research (cf. MacRoberts and MacRoberts 1989, van Raan *et al.* 2007, Butler 2008, Adler *et al.* 2009, van Eck *et al.* 2013).
+However, there are many criticisms of the accuracy, or even the appropriateness, of these various bibliometrics, when used for valuing research (cf. MacRoberts and MacRoberts 1989; Kostoff 1998; van Raan *et al.* 2007; Butler 2008; Adler *et al.* 2009; van Eck *et al.* 2013).
 Perhaps more importantly, bibliometric methods do not capture the wider value of research&mdash;the “full range of economic, social, public policy, welfare, cultural and quality-of-life benefits” (Grant *et al.* 2009) that can result from research (van Raan *et al.* 2007).
+A common theme in the literature is that “the future of research assessment endeavors lies in the intelligent combination of metrics (including bibliometric indicators) and peer review” (Moed 2009).

 In the following, first I detail some of the most popular bibliometric methods, how they work, and the criticisms of their use in evaluating the “research impact”&mdash;as opposed to the “socio-economic impact” or “practical impact”&mdash;of an individual researcher, research group or research institution.